JoostOving/Scriptie/README.md

 # Scriptie
 This GitHub repository contains the code I wrote for my thesis in the last semester of my third year Information Science in 2025.
 The code runs three different NMT models: TOWER, MarianMT, and Facebook-NLLB-200 on a paralell Dutch-English corpus from the Europarl dataset.
 The preprocess_data.py preprocesses the parallel corpus.
-The zero-shot.py and few-shot_tower.py functions are used for running the models on the corpus and returning results in the format of automatic evaluation metrics.
+The zero-shot.py and few-shot_tower.py functions are used for running the models on the corpus Dutch->English and returning results in the format of automatic evaluation metrics.
+The opposite file zero-shot-english.py returns the results for the English->Dutch translation.
 We recommend the use of Habrok, or other powerful hardware to run the experiment.
 The code requires a GPU to run efficiently, so it is recommended to use one.

 ## Steps to replicate the experiment